Orso2p2n/orso2p2n.github.io/_posts/portfolio/dead_cells_updates/2022-03-30-break-the-bank.md

     linkStyle 4,6,8 stroke:salmon;
 ```

 The Mimic doesn't use this system.
-Instead, it has three different pools of attacks depending on his position in relation with the player: `CloseRange`, `MidRange` and `LongRange`.
-Those pools are then filled with his 4 basic attacks:
+Instead, it has three different pools of attacks depending on its position in relation with the player: `CloseRange`, `MidRange` and `LongRange`.
+Those pools are then filled with its 4 basic attacks:
 <details><summary><b>Bite</b></summary>
   <div markdown=1>
   ![](/assets/img/posts/portfolio/dead-cells-updates/28/mimic_bite.gif)